What is the current status of this program?

 What does this funding get me?

-The $3 billion in designated funding can be used to manufacture a range of advanced technology vehicles and their components, including light-duty vehicles, medium- and heavy-duty vehicles, locomotives, maritime vessels including offshore wind vessels, aviation, and hyperloop.
+The $3 billion in designated funding was intended to be used to manufacture a range of advanced technology vehicles and components, including light-duty vehicles, medium- and heavy-duty vehicles, locomotives, maritime vessels including offshore wind vessels, aviation, and hyperloop.

-The IRA specifies that funds may be used for the costs of providing direct loans for re-equipping, expanding, or establishing a manufacturing facility in the United States to produce, or for engineering integration performed in the United States of, newly authorized types of advanced technology vehicles only if those vehicles emit, under any possible operational mode or condition, low or zero exhaust emissions of greenhouse gases.
+The IRA specified that funds may be used for the costs of providing direct loans for re-equipping, expanding, or establishing a manufacturing facility in the United States to produce — or for engineering integration performed in the United States of — newly authorized types of advanced technology vehicles only if those vehicles emit, under any possible operational mode or condition, low or zero exhaust emissions of greenhouse gases.

 Am I eligible?

-Eligible recipients include manufacturers of eligible vehicles or components of materials that support eligible vehicles’ fuel economy performance.
+Eligible recipients included manufacturers of eligible vehicles or components of materials that support eligible vehicles’ fuel economy performance.
 Tribal entities meeting this description are eligible.

 A project must meet all of the following requirements to be eligible for an ATVM loan: